5 Types of Equipment Used in Cell & Gene Therapy Cleanrooms

 Angstrom Technology’s Latest Cell and Gene Therapy Cleanroom Project

 Want to see an example of a recent cell and gene therapy cleanroom project?
-Here’s some information on one that our partners at Connect 2 Cleanrooms built in 2021!
+Here’s some information on one built by our partners at Connect 2 Cleanrooms!

 This project consisted of a full cleanroom suite that was housed within a two-story building with 33 internal rooms.
 It featured high levels of filtration and cleanliness, along with a variety of unique features, including: